mohdhanif1234/Generics/README.md

 # Generics
-# This user case contains a program to find out the maximum number out of the three integers.
+# This user case contains a program to find out the maximum number out of the three decimal numbers.